ggleblanc2/minesweeper/README.md

 1. The easy level is a 10 x 10 grid, with 10 bombs hidden.
 2. The medium level is a 16 X 16 grid, with 40 bombs hidden.
-3. the hard level is a 30 x 17 grid, with 99 bombs hidden.
+3. The hard level is a 30 x 17 grid, with 99 bombs hidden.

 The difference between this Minesweeper game and most other versions, is that **there are no bombs on the perimiter**.
 Since you can detect a bomb one space away, it follows that there should be no bombs on the perimiter.
 I've always found bombs on the perimiter to be a fatal flaw in most versions of Minesweeper.